 - If you are looking for a way to generate multiple S-Docs (in batch) from an object list view, or you want a document to be automatically generated and emailed when a field value has changed or a date has passed, this article will help you configure S-Docs to meet your requirements.

-- For example, when a user changes an opportunity stage field to “send quote” you can configure S-Docs to generate a PDF quote along with a customize cover letter and email it to the opportunity contact.
-Users would not need to click on any buttons, or choose any templates.
+- For example, when a user changes an opportunity stage field to “Send Quote,” you can configure S-Docs to generate a PDF quote along with a customized cover letter and email it to the opportunity contact.
+Users would not need to click on any buttons or choose any templates.
 Whenever the field value is changed, even from a mobile device, the process is invoked and the documents are generated and optionally emailed.

 - When using the S-Docs API in batch mode, a user can select multiple records at once from a list view and send each record a custom invitation email to an event.
 The possibilities to further automate and distribute your documents are unlimited.

 The S-Docs REST API is leveraged to invoke document generation programmatically.
 This powerful feature means that documents can be created in the background (synchronously) without any user involvement whenever defined criteria are met.

 Both use cases work on the same principle –

 1) A workflow rule, time-based workflow rule, or mass update button changes a field value that acts as a trigger to generate an S-Doc.